 Through Our Eyes is an Exhibition about 16 children and young people who survived Nazi persecution across Europe in the 1930s and 1940s.
 They came to the north of England as refugees or survivors of the Holocaust, settled and made new lives here.

 The Centre and the Exhibition are currently closed in line with Public Health England advice.
 Please check back with our blog and social media accounts for updates.
-In the meantime, why not browse our Survivor Stories to find out about the people we feature in the exhibition.
+In the meantime, check our events programme to find out what we're up to online or browse the Stories page to find out about the people we feature in the exhibition.

 Through Our Eyes

 Through Our Eyes is an interactive, multi-media exhibition.
 Visitors will see poignant personal photos of the survivors and their families and their original artefacts and documents, together with an original prisoner uniform and other artefacts from the concentration camps at Buchenwald and Mittelbau-Dora.
 The survivors tell their stories of discrimination, persecution, escape, hiding, ghettos, forced labour, concentration camps and liberation through filmed testimony on six interactive touchscreens.
 Text and images put their experiences in context, supported by animated maps and an immersive audio-visual experience driven by survivor testimony.
 There is a reflective space at the end of the exhibition where visitors can find out about the survivors’ experiences of rebuilding their lives in the UK and explore a digital memorial to local families.